paulsteele/Ferngill-Simple-Economy/CONTRIBUTING.md

 ## Localization

-Translation files are located in
+Translation files are located in:
 * `FerngillSimpleEconomy/i18n/`.
 (Most resources)
 * `FerngillSimpleEconomy/assets/mail/i18n/` (The intro mail)

-The wiki has a short guide for how translations work in smapi https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Translation#Tips_for_translators
+The wiki has a short guide for how translations work in SMAPI https://stardewvalleywiki.com/Modding:Modder_Guide/APIs/Translation#Tips_for_translators

 ### Pull Request Process